whiteout-io/mail/README.md

 This will download all dependencies, run the tests and build the Chrome Packaged App bundle **DEV.zip** which can be installed under [chrome://extensions](chrome://extensions) in developer mode.

+### Development
+For development you can start a connect dev server:

+    grunt dev

+Then visit [http://localhost:8580/dist/chrome.html#/desktop](http://localhost:8580/dist/chrome.html#/desktop) for front-end code or [http://localhost:8580/test/new-unit/](http://localhost:8580/test/new-unit/) to test JavaScript changes.
+You can also start a watch task so you don't have rebuild everytime you change make a change:

+    grunt watch

 ## License

     Copyright © 2013, Whiteout Networks GmbH.
 All rights reserved.